m-dadej/MarSwitching.jl/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Mars is a package for estimation of Markov switching dynamic models in Julia.
+Mars.jl is a package for estimating Markov switching dynamic models in Julia.
 The package is currently being developed, altough the basic functionality is already available.

 Contact: Mateusz Dadej, m.dadej at unibs.it